wanghaisheng/responsive-landing-page-starter/content/blog/en/throttling-bulk-sms-campaigns-with-python-and-vonage-sms-api.md

             return JsonResponse({'the error is': str(e)}, status=403)
 ```

-In the code above, the first "for" statement loops through batches of phone numbers using the `batch` function  you created earlier.
+In the code above, the first for statement loops through batches of phone numbers using the `batch` function  you created earlier.

-The inner "for" loop takes each phone number in a batch and makes an HTTP request to the Vonage Messages API.
+The inner for loop takes each phone number in a batch and makes an HTTP request to the Vonage Messages API.
 The request header contains the base64 encoded credentials that you created earlier as a "b64value."
 It also includes a JSON payload to deliver to the Messages API.
 The JSON payload consists of the receiver details in the `to` dictionary, the sender's details in `from`, and the message content in `message`.

 As you learned earlier, the `sendSmsMessage` function handles the logic that sends the bulk SMS to the recipients.
 It accepts a POST request whose body contains a description of the sender, the list of the recipients' phone numbers, the size of the batches for throttling the sending action, and the period of delay between each subsequent batch of messages sent.
 You unpack these in `body_data`.
 To recap, the details in the request body are: